romanstetsenko/SystemDesign/README.md

 - Verify the Mermaid script is loading correctly

 ### Page Shows Raw HTML?
-- Make sure `.nojekyll` file exists in the root
-- Check that GitHub Pages is configured to deploy from the root directory
-- Wait a few minutes for deployment to complete
+- Open the HTML file directly in a browser (not as raw text)
+- Ensure you're viewing the file locally, not through a text editor

 ### Links Not Working?
 - Use URL encoding for spaces: `%20` instead of spaces